Old School (Brooklyn Nine-Nine)

 "Old School" is the eighth episode of the first season of the American television police sitcom series Brooklyn Nine-Nine.
 It is the 8th overall episode of the series and is written by Gabe Liedman and directed by Beth McCarthy-Miller.
 It aired on Fox in the United States on November 12, 2013.
 It was the eighth episode to be broadcast but the ninth episode to be produced.

-In this episode, Peralta finally meets an idol from his childhood, Jimmy Brogan (Stacy Keach), a journalist who wrote many books in the 1970s and are the inspirations to Peralta becoming detective.
-However, Peralta's recklessness ends up affecting the precinct's reputation.
-Meanwhile, Rosa Diaz (Stephanie Beatriz) works with Charles Boyle (Joe Lo Truglio) and Terry Jeffords (Terry Crews) in order to behave correctly on a testimony.
+In the episode, Peralta meets an idol from his childhood, police journalist Jimmy Brogan (Stacy Keach), whose book The Squad made Peralta want to be a cop.
+However, his recklessness ends up threatening the precinct's reputation.
+Meanwhile, Charles Boyle (Joe Lo Truglio) and Terry Jeffords (Terry Crews) coach Rosa Diaz (Stephanie Beatriz) on her courtroom demeanor.
 The episode was seen by an estimated 3.26 million household viewers and gained a 1.4/4 ratings share among adults aged 18–49, according to Nielsen Media Research.
-The episode received mostly positive reviews from critics, who praised Keach's performance as well as Jake's character development.
+It received mostly positive reviews from critics, who praised Keach's performance as well as Jake's character development.